treolabs/treopim/docs/en/faq/product-management.md

 ## How many and which attributes can a product have?

-For a product, the values ​​should be given for the attributes associated with the product family of which the product itself is.
+For a product, the values should be given for the attributes associated with the product family of which the product itself is.
 A product can have any number of attributes, it is even possible to add additional attributes that are not assigned to the product family.

 There are over 20 attribute types in TreoPIM.
 Each attribute value is automatically validated according to its type when it is saved.